SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 kubectl apply -f service_rollout.yaml
 ~~~

-As soon as you apply these configarations it will start creating pods (if you changed replical count) to check that
+As soon as you apply these configurations it will start creating pods (if you change the replical count)

+To check that:

 ~~~
 kubectl get pods -A
 ~~~

-### Now lets check dashboard to monitor deployment !!!!
+### Now let's check dashboard to monitor deployment !!!!

-**for web-based dashboard :**
+**For web-based dashboard :**

 ~~~
 kubectl argo rollouts dashboard